Ultralight Backpacking Tips: 11 Practical Ways to Shave Weight

 When choosing lightweight backpacking gear, take into consideration what material the gear is made from.
 For example, titanium is expensive, but it’s also lightweight and durable.
 Carbon fiber is lighter than aluminum, but it’s not as durable.
 Always think about the terrain and conditions you’ll be backpacking in to decide what kind of materials are best.

 Another example is synthetic layers vs. cotton clothing.
-Synthetic is better for hiking because it dries quickly and helps wick the sweat off your body.
-This means that rather than bringing a bunch of extra clothing, you can hang out your shirt for an hour and it will be dry and ready for the next day.
-Synthetics are also lighter than cotton, especially when wet.
+Synthetic is better for hiking because it’s generally lighter and dries quickly.
+This means that rather than bringing a bunch of extra clothing, you can rinse your shirt in a stream, hang it out an hour and it will be dry and ready for the next day.

-Research the gear you are buying so you know if it’s both lightweight AND a material that will last.
+Research the gear you are buying so you know if it’s both lightweight and made of an appropriate material for backpacking.

 7. Get Organized

 Keep a list of everything in your pack and its weight.
-We know this sounds a little intense but when you physically see how fast all your gear weight adds up it helps.
+I know this sounds a little intense, but when you see the numbers for how fast all your gear weight adds up, it helps you decide what to cut out.
 Lay everything out before it goes into your pack so you can see what you’ll be carrying.

 If you have a pack with numerous pockets, have an organization system for what goes where.
 Being organized will help prevent you from bringing things you don’t need and throwing in extra items on your way out the door just because you have the room in your pack.